Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel memory-efficient zeroth-order fine-tuning method Sparse-MeZO, which can use a similar memory cost to the inference process.
-We evaluate the performance of fine-tuning LLaMA and OPT with Sparse-MeZO on SuperGULE benchmark and the experimental results illustrate that Sparse-MeZO can achieve a higher accuracy and faster convergence.
-Finally, we can fine-tune LLaMA-30b in a single A100 GPU.
-However, there is still a performance gap between our proposed method Sparse-MeZO and first-order fine-tuning methods.
-We plan to address these limitations and enhance Sparse-MeZO's capabilities in our future research.
+We evaluate the performance of fine-tuning LLaMA and OPT with Sparse-MeZO on SuperGLUE benchmark and the experimental results illustrate that Sparse-MeZO can achieve a higher accuracy and faster convergence.
+Finally, we can fine-tune LLaMA-30b on a single A100 GPU.

+{\bf Limitation}: There is still a performance gap between our proposed method Sparse-MeZO and first-order fine-tuning methods.
+We plan to address these limitations and enhance Sparse-MeZO's capabilities in our future research and conduct more experiments on state-of-the-art pre-trained language models.